VCurry20/pands-project/README.md

 ```

 NumPy or Numerical Python is a general-purpose numerical module for python, it is the main module for scientific computing in Python.
-This is a numerical library, which stores data in matrices which are called Arrays.
+This is a numerical library, which stores data in matrices which are called arrays.
 The underlying code for NumPy is written in C code or the C language which makes this a very fast module.
 NumPy can be used for a wide range of operations on arrays including maths, logical operations, sorting, algebra, and statistical operations.
 NumPy is a core module of Python which Pandas is built upon.
 [6] [7] [8] [9]

+Pandas is an open source module which operates in conjunction with NumPy.
+It is a Data Analysis module which allows the user to manipulate, clean, slice, index, and merge data.
+Data is stored in data frames (df).
+Pandas can read from and output to a wide range of data structures and formats including CSV and Excel.
+[10] [11] [12]

+NumPy Vs Pandas
+While both modules offer the user a wide range of operations there are differences which should be considered.
+Pandas operates on tabular data that is structured in rows where NumPy works solely on numerical data stored in arrays.
+Pandas which is built on NumPy and allows for easier manipulation of data at a higher level and offers easy to use data structures and tools for data analysis.
+Pandas has a wide range of input / output options.
+[13] [14]